Arthicha/Guidance-Navigation-and-Control-of-an-Autonomous-X-wing-Fighter/README.md

 ## Running the Simulation
 To run the simulation, navigate to project directiory and run "main.xls".

-If you want to simulate the x-wing fighter in FlightGear, please also add the following setting to "settings" -> "additional settings" in FlightGear.
+You can simulate the x-wing fighter without FlightGear (using simulink plot).
+To do this you have to comment the flightgear interface block before running the simulation.
+On the other hand, if you want to simulate the x-wing fighter with FlightGear, please also add the following setting to "settings" -> "additional settings" in FlightGear.
 ```
 --aircraft=xwing --fdm=null --enable-auto-coordination --native-fdm=socket,in,30,localhost,5502,udp --fog-disable --enable-clouds3d --start-date-lat=2004:06:01:9:00:00 --enable-sound --visibility=15000 --in-air --prop:/engines/engine0/running=true --disable-freeze --altitude=0 --heading=0 --offset-distance=0 --offset-azimuth=0 --enable-rembrandt  --fg-scenery=%ProgramFiles%/FlightGear/data/Scenery-Airspace:%ProgramFiles%/FlightGear/data/Scenery
 ```

 ## Result
 <p align="center">